samuelbortolin/NLU-unitn-course/second_assignment/REPORT.md

 total   0.598744  0.455737  0.517543     5648
 ```

-In conclusion, the use of `compound` dependency relation in this case has a not really good impact, in fact the performances are a bit lower with respect to the first evaluation using only the spaCy pipeline as it is.
+In conclusion, the use of `compound` dependency relation in this case has a not really positive impact, in fact the performances are a bit lower with respect to the first evaluation using only the spaCy pipeline as it is.
-Amongs these possible approaches using the `compound` dependency relation:
+Among these possible approaches using the `compound` dependency relation:
 * The better solution in terms of tag-level accuracy seems using only the compound relations related to the head of the tokens in the entities.
 * The better solution in terms of total precision seems using only the compound relations related to the children of the tokens in the entities.
 * The worst approach in terms of performances seems using both head and children of the tokens in the entities.